pdf-association/arlington-pdf-model/TestGrammar/README.md

     - if objects are indirect if required (_requires pdfium PDF SDK to be used_)
     - if value is correct if `PossibleValues` are defined (_processing of predicates (declarative functions) are not supported_)
     - all error messages are prefixed with `Error:` to enable post-processing
+    - that predicates can be parsed using a simple regex-based recursive descent parser
 3. recursively validates a folder containing many PDF files.
     - for PDFs with duplicate filenames, an underscore is appended to the report filename to avoid overwriting.
 4. compares the Arlington PDF model grammar with the Adobe DVA FormalRep